CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 #### cpanfile/carton
 - per req `mirror =>` alone (without `dist =>`) is silently ignored by carton
 - per file `mirror ""` is not used for index by carton
-- `PERL_CARTON_MIRROR="https://pause.local/" carton install` - safe but error prone (mirror is not explicited in requirements file)
+- `PERL_CARTON_MIRROR="https://pause.local/" carton install` - error prone (mirror is not explicited in requirements file)

 #### cpanfile/carmel
 - carmel is "experimental"